jtsylvia/jtsylvia/README.md

 ### Hello :wave:

-I am a student-athlete (⚾) at St. Lawrence University majoring in Statistics and Economics.
+I am a student-athlete (⚾) at New Jersey Tech getting a Master's in Data Science.